Mc-Zen/tidy/src/show-example.typ

   /// -> dictionary
   scope: (:),

+  /// Layout function which is passed to code, the preview and all other options,
+  /// see @show-example.options.
+  /// -> function
+  layout: default-layout-example,

   /// Additional arguments that will be passed to the layouter of @show-example.
   /// -> any
   ..args